 All raffles must be authorized in writing by the Charitable Gaming Coordinator.
+Allow a minimum of 15 business days for raffle requests.
 Raffles are limited only to home tournament activities (see tournament packages) due to the ceiling applied by the Gaming Commission as to the amount of funds that can be raised under raffles.
 CRMHA gaming/bingo license regulates any raffle supporting CRMHA and its divisions.
 Raffles require a "B" license to be paid for by the Treasurer.